 Yes, you read that right.
-Many pole barns have issues with rotting columns.
-These columns tend to imitate straw, soaking in a large amount of moisture over the years, which leads to the wood rotting.
-Most times, this occurs when untreated lumber is used to build the barn, but using metal instead is an effective way to deter this issue.
+Many pole barns that use wood have issues with rotting columns.
+These wooden columns tend to imitate straw, soaking in a lot of moisture over the years, which leads to rotting wood.
+This mostly happens when untreated lumber is used to build the barn, but using metal instead is an effective way to deter this issue.

-When you build any type of structure with wood, there is always the chance that mold and termites will become an issue.
-With a metal barn, though, these problems are eliminated.
-Think about it.
-If you have to repair mold or termite damaged wood, this can cost you thousands of dollars as well as lots of time in labor.
-With metal, however, you can rest easy knowing you won’t have to be out any money or time repairing termite or mold damage.
+When you build any type of structure with wood, there’s always the chance that mold and termites will become an issue.
+With a metal barn, these problems are eliminated.
+If you have to repair mold or termite-damaged wood, this can cost you thousands of dollars and lots of time in labor.
+With metal, you can rest easy knowing you won’t have to be out any money or time repairing termite or mold damage.

-Pole barns are built using nails and staples, which over an extended period of time can become dislodged and loose.
-As a result, the integrity of the structure is greatly compromised.
-A metal or steel barn, on the other hand, is built using high-strength bolts, which uphold the integrity of the structure; this helps avoid problems such as water leaks, frameshifting, warping, and sagging.
+Pole barns are built using nails and staples, which over time, can become dislodged and loose, compromising the integrity of the structure.
+A metal or steel barn, on the other hand, is built using high-strength bolts; this helps avoid problems such as water leaks, frameshifting, warping, and sagging.

-To keep it simple, once pole barn kits are put together, they require an extensive amount of maintenance.
-Since the wooden poles are buried deep down into the ground, they tend to shift over time and start to decay.
-Because of this, the foundation poles of a pole barn often have to be realigned and straightened once every five years; this can cost thousands of dollars, making steel buildings very cost-efficient when compared to pole barn prices.
+To keep it simple, once pole barn kits are put together, they require a lot of maintenance.
+Since the wooden poles are buried deep into the ground, they tend to shift over time and start to decay.
+Because of this, the foundation poles of a pole barn often have to be realigned and straightened once every five years; this can cost thousands of dollars, making steel buildings very cost-efficient compared to pole barn prices.

-It cannot be stressed enough that the strength and durability of a wood pole barn do not even come close in comparison to that of a metal or steel building.
-Wooden beams and poles come from different pieces of wood, meaning they are inconsistent in their strength.
-Metal and steel, however, do not vary structurally due to variances in material or moisture or soil differences.
+It cannot be stressed enough that the strength and durability of a wood pole barn does not come close in comparison to that of a metal or steel building.
+Wooden beams and poles come from different pieces of wood, meaning they’re inconsistent in their strength.
+Metal and steel, however, don’t vary structurally.
 You get consistency throughout the entire structure.